Koopa (band): Signed band and inactivity

-2009: Fresh start

-Early 2009 saw changes in the way the band is run.
-Frustrated with various issues, the band, at least temporarily, walked away from the label.
-The band are quoted as saying that they felt "The loss of control and direct communication with the fanbase had harmed the project".
-Unable to agree with the owners of the label All parties agreed that Koopa will once again become an independent act.

 In February 2009, the Hoppus produced album Lies Sell Stories was initially released in Japan via Yoshimoto records.
 The accompanying radio single "Gimmie It Back" received substantial air and video play on various broadcasters including MTV.
 After this the band were invited to perform a short promotional tour of Japan, accompanying Metro Station.

 In April 2009, it was announced on their MySpace page that the Greatest Hits set – "More hits than a porn website" was slated for release on 8 June 2009, via Genepool/Universal distribution.

-As of June 2009, the band have licensed all vintage material to Cohort/Brilliant records in the UK, are signed to Yoshimoto R&C In Japan, and other material including the new album Lies Sell Stories is owned by the band.
+As of June 2009, the band have licensed all vintage material to Cohort/Brilliant records in the UK, are signed to Yoshimoto R&C In Japan, and other material including the album Lies Sell Stories is owned by the band.
+However, the album was never released in the UK, and no music has been released by the band since.

-2010: Koopa return

-After spending time away, the band have announced they will be making a return in late 2010, having had a very deliberate six months or so "out of the loop", and after working and touring solidly for eight years.
-Joe Murphy said: "We've been out of the loop by choice.
-When you gig for so long, it gets a bit samey, so we took a bit of a break after the last few tours."

-The band announced that their break was taken to develop a slightly new sound and new songs.
+In 2016, the band's producer Gary Raymond released a book called Blag, Steal and Borrow describing the band's history.